Polluxin/SAR/README.md

 #### Simple_test

 <u>Description</u> <br />
-Create an interception object that writes to and reads from the server once
+Create an interception object that writes and reads to and from the server once

 <u>Execution</u> <br />
 - run JvnCoordImpl
 - run Simple_test
 - stop Simple_test at the end of the execution

-#### Two_objects
+#### Burst

 <u>Description</u> <br />
-Creates two interception objects that execute in order: object 1: read, write, read object 2: read, write, read object 1: read
+creates multiple servers that can be called by multiple objects

 <u>Execution</u> <br />
-- run JvnCoordImpl
+- run `sh BurstCompile.sh` in folder tests
-- run Two_objects
+- run `sh BurstExec.sh` in the same folder
-- stop Two_objects at the end of the execution

-#### Locks

-<u>Description</u> <br />
-Create n interception objects that execute m times : all the objects one by one read, write, read

-<u>Execution</u> <br />
+<u>Modify</u> <br />
-- run JvnCoordImpl
-- run Locks
-- stop Locks at the end of the execution
+You can modify the test by changing the calls in the BurstExec.sh file